Blog / Beginner's handbook / How to Start a Streetwear Brand in 6 Steps

 Social media platforms

 Social media platforms like Instagram, Facebook, and TikTok let you set up a store directly on their interfaces.
-This can be an awesome option if you already have a significant online presence on any of these platforms.
+This can be an excellent option if you already have a significant online presence on these platforms.
 We’re currently partnered with TikTok, so you can turn your followers into customers in the blink of an eye.

-So how can you penetrate the streetwear market?
-Let’s take a look at some effective marketing strategies for advertising your streetwear brand:
+How can you penetrate the streetwear market?
+Let’s look at some effective marketing strategies for advertising your streetwear brand.

 Crowdsource inventory ideas